FREE GROCERY GUIDE

 3) Use filtered water: Since even our tap water can be a source of heavy metals, filtering the water we use to rinse and prepare rice is a good idea.

-4) Cook with lots of water: To further reduce heavy metals in rice, try boiling it in plenty of water as you would pasta.
-When tender and ready to eat, simply drain off the cooking water.
+4) Cook with lots of water: To further reduce heavy metals in rice, it's been shown that par-boiling the rice in plenty of water, then draining, rinsing, and boiling again in plenty of water (like you would cook pasta) can significantly reduce heavy metals.
+When tender and ready to eat, drain off the cooking water.

 Best Choices When Purchasing Rice